chudeemeke/wow-system/README.md

-# WoW System v5.0.1
+# WoW System v5.4.0

 **Ways of Working Enforcement for Claude Code**

 Production-grade safety and behavior enforcement system that integrates with Claude Code to prevent dangerous operations, enforce best practices, and track quality metrics.
-Now with real-time frustration detection, secure email alerts, and automated credential security.
+Features multi-session analytics, pattern recognition, custom user-defined rules, and comprehensive security handlers for all Claude Code tools.

 ---